Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 }
 ```

 **Extension** callables defined in the static and companion object scopes are **not** available.
-In most cases those callables can be imported without requiring any additional qualification on the call site.
+The receiver in that case acts as an additional parameter to resolve, putting us in the same situation as "regular" parameters.

 ```kotlin
 class Color(...) {